If you have trouble viewing this page please try installing one of the browsers below:

 Folders 188 - 204

-On 21 February, 1815, a general court martial convicted six militia men of disobeying orders; they were later executed at Fort Charlotte, Mobile.
+In February, 1815, six Tennessee militia men convicted by a general court martial of disobeying orders were executed at Fort Charlotte, Mobile.
 Approximately thirty days prior to the execution, Maj.
 Genl.
 Jackson had reviewed the sentence and let it stand.
 This decision came back to haunt him during his presidential campaign of 1828, when supporters of John Adams' candidacy accused Jackson of murder.
 In what was probably the first national smear campaign, printed handbills--also called broadsides--spread these accusations to the public, and added additional charges of brawling, dueling, and slaving.
 Twenty-seven surviving broadsides have been located nationally, seventeen of which are included in this series, the largest such collection extant.

 NOTE: see also folders 210-218 in SERIES VIII, Pamphlets and Newspapers.